Alex Hartley (cricketer): International career

 In September 2017, Hartley was named in England's squad to tour Australia for The Women's Ashes.
 Hartley played all 3 ODIs and 1 T20I on the tour, and was the pick of the bowlers with 3/45 in England's one ODI victory.
 In December 2017, she was named as one of the players in the ICC Women's ODI Team of the Year.

 In March and April 2018, Hartley toured India with England.
 She took just one wicket on the tour.

 Hartley was left out of the squad for England's home series against South Africa in June 2018.
-She returned to the squad for England's series against New Zealand, but did not play a match.
+She returned to the squad for England's series against New Zealand but did not play a match.

 In February 2019, she was awarded a full central contract by the England and Wales Cricket Board (ECB) for 2019, and was subsequently named in the squad for the side's tours of India and Sri Lanka.
 Hartley struggled on the India tour, and failed to take a wicket in the four matches she played.
 On the subsequent tour of Sri Lanka, she played two matches, picking up 3/36 and 2/39 in the 2nd and 3rd ODIs, respectively.

-These would prove to be the last matches Hartley played for England, however.
-She was named in the squad for England's series against the West Indies and as cover for their Test match against Australia, but did not play a match.
+These would prove to be the last matches Hartley played for England.
+She was named in the squad for England's series against the West Indies and as cover for their Test match against Australia but did not play a match.
 She was then left out of the squads for the side's subsequent matches against Australia, and in October 2019 she lost her central contract, in part due to emergence of fellow spinners Sophie Ecclestone, Kirstie Gordon and Mady Villiers.

 Media career

-In December 2019, Hartley began a podcast named 'No Balls' with teammate Kate Cross.
+In December 2019, Hartley began a podcast named No Balls: The Cricket Podcast with teammate Kate Cross.
 In 2021, it became part of the BBC Sounds platform.
+The podcast won 'Best Cricket Podcast' and 'Best Equality & Social Impact Podcast' at the 2023 Sports Podcast Awards, and 'Best Cricket Podcast' at the following year's awards.

 Hartley has featured as part of the BBC's Test Match Special coverage for various cricket series and tournaments, including the 2020 ICC Women's T20 World Cup, the 2020 T20I series between the England and Pakistan men's teams, the 2021 ICC Men's T20 World Cup and the 2022 ICC Men's T20 World Cup.

+Following her announcement regarding suspending her playing career in May 2023, Hartley continued her media work, appearing as part of the Test Match Special commentary team for the England v Ireland Test match that commenced on 1 June 2023.

+Coaching career

+On 18 October 2023, Hartley was appointed Multan Sultans spin bowling coach for the 2024 Pakistan Super League.
+She will continue with the same role in 2025 Pakistan Super League.